james-lomax/the-night-before/the-night-before.md

 the-night-before check
 ```

-Checks if any commits are made in work hours (8am-7pm) and fails with a message to fix with `the-night-before fix` if so.
+Checks if any commits authored by you are made in work hours and fails with a message to fix with `the-night-before fix` if so.

 ```
 the-night-before install-git-hooks